2025 Community Grant Total: $96,000

 Everyone should have access to quality health services that improve the physical and mental health of our community.

-Girls on the Run teams blend physical activity with social-emotional skill development as they work towards a 5K run.
-A $3,000 grant helps with program supplies and coaching support.
-One team is at La Pine Middle School, and a second team will serve third through eighth-grade girls at Three Rivers School. | Photo from |
+Girls on the Run $ 3,000 Teams blend physical activity with social-emotional skill development as they work towards a 5K run.
+The grant helps with program supplies and coaching support.
+One team is based at La Pine Middle School and a second team serves third through eighth-grade girls at Three Rivers School.
+Southern Deschutes Volleyball Association $ 1,500 Sports are associated with lower rates of stress, anxiety, depression, body image issues and suicidal behavior.
+The grant funds partial or full scholarships to girls and young women in 5th to 11th grade who reside south of Lava Butte so they can play club volleyball.
+All participants in the 20-year program have graduated from high school. | Photo from |

 All people should have a safe place to call home.
 Secure housing can stabilize families and children by providing security and personal safety.